 Temporary Health Insurance Plans

 Short-time medical coverage is widely available, and many of the top-rated companies offer several options.
 Rates are very inexpensive and policies can be kept as long as 12 months in many states.
 Flexible benefits are offered with a wide range of deductibles, and many available ancillary riders, including dental and vision.
 Also, since policies are not considered to be "compliant," federal subsidies are not available, pre-existing conditions are not covered, and applications may be denied since they are medically-underwritten.

 These types of policies also do not have to adhere to Open Enrollment deadlines.
 While the standard Open Enrollment for persons under age 65 ends on December 15th, temporary policies can be purchased at any time.
 The application process takes about 10-15 minutes since there are only a few health-related questions.
 Of course, you must be a US citizen, and legally reside in the state you are applying for coverage.
 And although your initial application may be accepted, your renewal application is also medically-underwritten, so a declination is possible.

 Unlike Marketplace or COBRA options, maternity and counseling for mental illness may not be covered.
 While common ailments such as asthma, allergies, and thyroid disorders will generally not cause an application to be denied, other more serious conditions can result in a denial.
 For example, a combination of hypertension and high cholesterol will likely result in a declination.
 Although cancer and diabetes is much more common in older adults, they will also make it difficult to qualify for an underwritten plan.

 But if a Marketplace plan is not available or is affordable, short-term coverage is a cheap alternative.
-Shown below are several rates for a 40 year-old male in various cities:
+Shown below are several monthly rates for a 40 year-old male in various cities:

 Harrisburg, Pa.
 (17112)